-Prangkaew studies on our MA International Fashion Management course, and has received 50% off her tuition fees through the NTU Thai Scholarship.
+Prangkaew studies on our MA International Fashion Management course, and has received 50% off her tuition fees through an NTU Scholarship.
 Here she tells us about her course and what she likes about living in Nottingham.

 Find out more about our international scholarships.

 Why did you choose to do a postgraduate degree?

 Before I came to NTU I was working as a Fashion Designer in Bangkok for Paul Frank, designing apparel and accessories, such as bags and shoes.
 I really enjoyed it, but decided that I wanted to further my understanding of the business side of the industry so that in the future I can set up my own fashion brand in Asia.
 Many people have the skills to design, but not everyone can be a successful business person and I want to be both.
 Back in Thailand I already have some good links in the industry and manufacturing, so I hope that I can use those to launch my business.